EverStarck/cambridgeFuck/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'feat:Add some AmazingFeature'`)
+3. Commit your Changes (`git commit -m 'feat: Add some AmazingFeature'`)
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request